 Please be advised that we are not affiliated with the following resources in any way.
-Our aim as a library district is to provide our community and our patrons with information that is timely and relevant.
+Our aim as a library district is to provide our community and patrons with timely and relevant information.

 Camden County Community Resources